 McLaren, P. (2005).
 Life in Schools (5th edition).
 New York: Allyn & Bacon.

 McLaren, P. (2005).
 Capitalists and Conquerors: Critical Pedagogy Against Empire.
 Lanham, Maryland: Rowman and Littlefield.

 McLaren, P. & Farahmandpur, R. (2005).
 Teaching Against Global Capitalism and the New Imperialism.
 A Critical Pedagogy.
 Lanham, Maryland: Rowman and Littlefield.

 McLaren, P. (2000).
 Che Guevara, Paulo Freire, and the Pedagogy of Revolution.
 Lanham, Maryland: Rowman and Littlefield.

 Books About Professor McLaren’s Work

 Professor McLaren's work has been the subject of four books: Teaching Peter McLaren: Paths of Dissent, edited by Marc Pruyn and Luis M. Huerta-Charles (New York: Peter Lang Publications) [translated into Spanish as De La Pedagogia Critica a la pedagogia de la Revolucion: Ensayos Para Comprender a Peter McLaren, Mexico City, Siglo Veintiuno Editores]; Peter McLaren, Education, and the Struggle for Liberation, edited by Mustafa Eryaman (New Jersey: Hampton Press); Crisis of Commonwealth: Marcuse, Marx, McLaren, edited by Charles Reitz.
 (2014) and This Fist Called My Heart: The Peter McLaren Reader.
 Edited by Marc Pruyn and Luis Huerta-Charles, editors.
 Charlotte, North Carolina.
-Information Age Publishers (in press).
+Information Age Publishers (2015).